drshahizan/special-topic-data-engineering/materials/project-guidelines.md

 A data science project proposal is a detailed document that outlines the objectives, scope, and methodology of a data science project.
 It should provide a clear understanding of the problem to be addressed, the methods that will be used, and the expected outcomes.
 The proposal should be well-written, organized, and persuasive to convince stakeholders to invest in the project.

+Understand the problem: Before starting to write the proposal, make sure you fully understand the problem you are trying to solve.
+Talk to stakeholders, gather requirements, and clearly define the scope of the project.

 The following are the key components of a data science project proposal:

 Executive Summary: